2019 Dissolution Honours

 The 2019 Dissolution Honours List was issued on 31 July 2020 following the 2019 United Kingdom general election the previous December, in which the Conservative Party won a large majority.

 This list was released concurrently with the 2020 Political Honours list.

+Such lists usually appear in The London Gazette after weeks, but this time the gazette version became available as late as 15 November 2022.